You may not have to give that pork tenderloin the sniff test or decide if your ground beef is still good just by its color.

 Currently, the patches are designed to detect two of the most common and most harmful foodborne pathogens, E. coli and Salmonella.

-Each year, more than 48 million people in the United States become ill because of foodborne diseases, according to the Centers for Disease Control and Prevention.
+Each year, more than people in the United States become ill because of foodborne diseases, according to the Centers for Disease Control and Prevention.
 About 3,000 of those people die as a result of the pathogens.

 Worldwide, the number is even higher with 600 million illnesses and 420,000 deaths.
 According to the World Health Organization, 30 percent of these deaths from foodborne illnesses are in children ages 5 and younger.